Chaklader/Quarantine/README.md

 mvn package

 ```
 Then send the **hospital-1.0-SNAPSHOT-sources.jar** back to us.
-We're looking forward to reading your code :)
+We're looking forward to reading your code :)# Quarantine